-Option 1: Charter Halibut Stamp
+Option 1: Charter Halibut Stamp (the Council's PPA)

-Throughout discussions around compensated reallocation (NPFMC 2007), the charter sector representatives' testimony throughout the RQE program development (NMFS 2017), and most recent RQE funding discussion paper (NPFMC 2021), the Council and charter stakeholders have been considering the concept of a halibut stamp for many years.
+The Council and charter stakeholders have been considering the concept of a halibut stamp for many years.
+The concept began during initial discussions of compensated reallocation (NPFMC, 2007), and continued throughout the RQE program development (NMFS, 2017) and the most recent RQE funding discussion paper and Initial Review (NPFMC 2021).
 A charter halibut stamp mechanism (which could be established under a different name), would require charter operators to purchase a halibut stamp for each guided angler, for each day that the charter angler is on a charter vessel that intends to harvest halibut operating in IPHC regulatory areas 2C and 3A.
-Based on the concepts considered, this mechanism most closely resembles a user fee, which has been highlighted as important from the charter representatives.
+Based on the concepts considered, this mechanism most closely resembles a user fee, which the charter representatives have highlighted as important.
 Unguided halibut anglers would not be required to obtain this stamp.
 Funds from the halibut stamp would generate the revenue to support overhead costs for the RQE and as well as the purchase of halibut quota from willing commercial sellers.
 This option would require on-the-water enforcement to ensure operators are adhering to the requirements to purchase a stamp.